Following these simple tips will help ensure that your home doesn't become part of a holiday fire statistic

 Real trees, especially in North Carolina, have a dedicated following.
 To lessen the likelihood of a fire, choose a tree with fresh, green needles that do not fall off when touched.
 When setting up the tree, cut two inches from the base of the trunk.
 The tree should be placed at least three feet away from any heat source—like fireplaces, radiators, candles, heat vents, or lights.

 Most importantly, make sure the tree is watered daily to keep it from getting dry.
-The video below from the National Institute of Standards and Technology shows how quickly a dry tree can burn compared to a tree that is well watered.
+This video from the National Institute of Standards and Technology shows how quickly a dry tree can burn compared to a tree that is well watered.

 If your plants die because you forget to water them, you may want to consider a flame resistant artificial tree.